stickerdaniel/fast-linkedin-scraper/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the MIT license.